ElvisWang2010/WROFE-2025/README.md

 <p><strong>Where to Buy:</strong> <a href="https://hitecrcd.com/hs-5055mg-economy-metal-gear-feather-servo/?srsltid=AfmBOooq_9U4Nehv90Y-tGWqZeo6_1c0_7imuMD9W_dBJmYS1m0sd2Y_" target="_blank">Click Here</a></p>

+#### Why This Servo Motor?
+We selected the Hitec HS-5055MG digital servo for its combination of precision, strength, and lightweight design.
+Its metal gears provide the durability and torque (22 oz-in) needed for reliable steering, while the programmable digital circuit guaruntees accurate control.
+Only weighing 9.5 grams, it delivers high performance without adding a significant amount of weight, making it ideal for the precise navigation this competetion demands.

 #### How the Car Moves
 When the battery supplies power, the ESC controls the amount of electricity funneled to the motor.
 The motor then converts this regulated flow of electricity into rotational motion, thereby spinning the wheels of the car.
-By adjusting the voltage and current through the ESC, we can control the car's speed and direction, allowing it to accelerate, slow down, or reverse in motion.
+By adjusting the voltage and current through the ESC, we can control the car's speed and direction (forwards and backwards), allowing it to accelerate, slow down, or reverse in motion.

+In parallel, the servo motor is responsible for steering.
+It adjusts the angle of the front wheels through the steering system, enabling the car to turn left or right with precision.

-Together, the motor, ESC, and wheels form the core of our car's mobility system, while the battery holds the energy.
+Together, the motor, ESC, servo motor, and chassis form the core of our car's mobility system, while the battery holds the energy.

 # Sense Managment